MajdIssa34/CampusMobileApp/README.md

-# Macquarie University Campus App
+# University Campus App

 ## Overview
-This Flutter application is designed to enhance the campus experience for Macquarie University students by providing critical information and interactive features.
+This Flutter application is designed to enhance the campus experience for university students by providing critical information and interactive features.
 It includes user authentication, an interactive campus map, a news feed, and a coffee shop interface with a shopping cart and order history functionality.

 ## Main Functionality
 - **User Authentication**: Supports email and Google sign-in for personalized user experience.